 In the end, it was a lot of flying for one week.
 Mike ended up getting sick, so with 10 flights in seven days, everything started to blur together.

 Plus now I know what visiting a Taiwanese hospital is like.
 But more on that later.

 First up on this adventure — Toronto to Hong Kong on Delta.
 We originally had a totally different booking that went through Tokyo Narita on the way to Hong Kong.
 Sometime earlier in 2014, Delta discontinued their Hong Kong to Narita flight so we rebooked ourselves on the Seattle to Hong Kong flight on the outbound.

 Okay, you all know that my heart lies with United and Star Alliance, but I have to admit that Delta has a superior economy product.
 MENUS?
 IN ECONOMY ON A US AIRLINE?
 United doesn’t even have seatback entertainment on their 747s.

 I didn’t eat any of these choices because I ordered a vegetarian meal.
-There was apparently a mid-flight snack, but I guess I was sleeping because I don’t remember it happening.
+There was apparently a mid-flight snack, but I guess I was sleeping with my reading pillow because I don’t remember it happening.
 (A mid-flight snack is also something United doesn’t offer.)

 And Delta even gives you a little amenity kit with a sleep mask and ear plugs.
 How cute!